Jackzmc/sourcemod-plugins/README.md

   * `sm_ftl` - Lists all players that have a mode applied.

 ### l4d2_autobotcrown
 Makes any suitable bot (> 40 hp, has shotgun) automatically crown a witch.
-Supports multiple bots, but only one bot can crown one witch at a time.
+Supports multiple bots and witches, but only one bot can crown one witch at a time.
+Plugin is obviously disabled in realism, and is really on suitable for coop or versus.
+Even works with idle players.

+* **Convars:**
+  * `l4d2_autocrown_allowed_difficulty <default: 7>` - The difficulties the plugin is active on.
+1=Easy, 2=Normal 4=Advanced 8=Expert.
+Add numbers together.
+  * `l4d2_autocrown_modes_tog <default: 7>` - (Not implemented) - Turn on the plugin in these game modes.
+0=All, 1=Coop, 2=Survival, 4=Versus, 8=Scavenge.
+Add numbers together